Photo credit: Bryan Meltz

 Visual elements can be brought together—themes of dreams and aspirations—to create art and make sense of the things people don’t normally put together.

-What do you want viewers to see in your artwork and understand about contemporary representations of black masculinity?
+AA: What do you want viewers to see in your artwork and understand about contemporary representations of black masculinity?

-My early works were deeply rooted in hip-hop iconography and people were entertained by the character I created, but not the deeper issues.
+FP: My early works were deeply rooted in hip-hop iconography and people were entertained by the character I created, but not the deeper issues.
 In 2008, I shifted and stripped back the exterior elements of my work.
-I made a strong focus towards the central character in my pieces to examine how we read black masculinity.
+I made a strong focus on the central character in my pieces to examine how we read black masculinity.

 You will see that I am the model in my work, but it is not a self-portrait.
 I am using myself to embody stereotypes and am performing within that.
 I took everything else away and added strong cues, so viewers could focus on the message.